stanfordjournalism/stanford-progj-2020/docs/power_tools_for_data_wrangling.md

 The use of command line tools (and code in general) has a number of virtues.
 It allows us to **automate** often time-consuming workflows and create **reproducible data pipelines.** This lets us more easily update projects in the future and serves as a form of "self-documentation" on our process.

-Workflows captured in code enable us to **share our work** with teammates -- a boon for inmproving accuracy and mindshare on projects.
+Workflows captured in code enable us to **share our work** with teammates -- a boon for improving accuracy and mindshare on projects.

 Further, encoding a data pipeline allows us to more easily share work with the public.
 Such **transparency** can help increase trust in the journalistic process and enable others to build on our work.